Microlocal Morse theory of wrapped Fukaya categories: Wrapped Fukaya categories

 Stop removal Theorem \ref{stopremoval} says that $\W(T^*M,\Lambda')\to\W(T^*M,\Lambda)$ is the quotient by the linking disks at the smooth points of $\Lambda'\setminus\Lambda$.
-It therefore suffices to show that the Morse characters are precisely these linking disks.
+It therefore suffices to show that the Morse characters are precisely (isomorphic to) these linking disks.